Tina Marrero: Biography

-After coming around to the merits of the new system, Tina becomes a devoted supporter of Carm and Syd, who repay her loyalty and attest to their faith in her potential by sending her to culinary school while the building is being remodeled from the seedy Beef into a new fine-dining destination called the Bear.
-In season two, Chef Berzatto also gives her his own high-end hand-forged Yoshimi Echizen knife to use and keep.
 Tina loved Mikey, who gave her a job when no one else would, as depicted in the season three flashback episode "Napkins," and she now embraces an equally warm relationship with his surviving brother.
 According to Colón-Zayas, "Tina is in love with this family, with her [Original Beef of Chicagoland] family."
 She could possibly look for work elsewhere but her dedication to the found family of the restaurant is the reason she continues to push her old limits through seasons three and four.